draker67/Portfolio/README.md

 > To live conciously,<br>
 > To live a life without regret,<br>
-> and to live in the eternal pursuit of truth
+> and to live in the eternal pursuit of the truth

 # Programmar